data security

 • MTTD and MTTR: Short detection and response cycles reduce breach impact.

-• Classification Coverage: The percentage of data assets tagged by sensitivity level.
+• Classification Coverage: Percentage of data assets tagged by sensitivity level.

 • Compliance Gaps: Systems without encryption or MFA highlight weak points.